Council on Social Work Education: History

 In October 1961 the CSWE board adopted Social Welfare Content in Undergraduate Education as an aid to higher education institutions that wished to develop such programs.
 In 1973, CSWE issued accreditation standards covering content in the social work curriculum, staffing, and organization of social welfare programs at the undergraduate level, and in 1974, the National Commission on Accrediting formally authorized CSWE to accredit baccalaureate social work programs.
 It issued a revised curriculum policy statement in 1982 that included curriculum policy for BSW programs (CSWE, 1982).
 The CSWE Educational Policy and Accreditation Standards were last revised in 2015.
 Because CSWE's focus has been on the quality of education for individuals intending to engage in professional social work practice, it has never accredited social work programs at the associate's or doctoral level.

 The CSWE is the only organization that provides accreditation for all online baccalaureate and master's social work programs in the United States.

-The association was originally based in New York City, moving to Washington, DC, in 1984 and to Alexandria, Virginia, in 1990.
+The association was originally based in New York City, moving to Washington, D.C., in 1984 and to Alexandria, Virginia, in 1990.

+Canada

+Until 1970, CSWE accredited Canadian master's of social work programs until the Canadian Association for Social Work Education (CASWE-ACFTS) took over the accreditation of programs.
+The Canadian Association of Social Workers took over assessing whether a foreign social work degree an individual has earned could be considered equivalent in value and recognition to a recognized Canadian education.
+A CASW equivalency, such as a recognized foreign MSW, can serve as an equivalent accredited program for admission into advanced MSW standing according to CASWE's educational policies, so an international student’s prior MSW is considered in fairness.
+CSWE continued to accredit Canadian MSW programs on request until 1983.
+Currently, CASWE-ACFTS oversees accredited social work programs across various institutions throughout Canada.